-Controls for bias are needed to balance the researcher's (etic or "imposed etic") voice with the emic voices of those researched.
+Controls for bias are needed to balance the researcher's voice with the voices of those researched.
 A general rule is that the research fairly represents many voices, making transparent what the researcher has done with these views.
 Readers may find insight from some of these voices even if they disagree with the researcher's conclusions.
 These voices need to be representative, and broaden the data: the current concern for including the voices of the powerless, and of children, are examples of this.
-In this study, my etic argument takes account of emic perspectives and are discussed transparently over time with team members.
+In this study, my argument takes account of perspectives and are discussed transparently over time with team members.
 Comment is made where we disagree.

 'Voice' is dynamic rather than static.
-People alter their views after thought and discussion in ways which are crystallised as constructionism, as Vygotsky's (1978, 1986) zone of proximal development, and Bandura's social learning (2002).
+People alter their views after thought and discussion in ways which are crystallised as constructionism.
 Conversation and dialogue are crucial for the building up of ideas and conceptual frameworks.
 In group interviews, co-construction can be seen and recorded as it happens.